Cannabis Indica – “Industrial Hemp” – contains more than a hundred cannabinoids.

 A cannabinoid is one of a class of diverse chemical compounds that acts on cannabinoid receptors in cells that alter neurotransmitter release in the brain.
 Ligands for these receptor proteins include the endocannabinoids (produced naturally in the body by animals), the phytocannabinoids (found in cannabis and some other plants), and synthetic cannabinoids (manufactured artificially).
 The most notable cannabinoid is the phytocannabinoid tetrahydrocannabinol (THC), the primary psychoactive compound in cannabis.
 Cannabidiol (CBD) is another major constituent of the plant.
 There are at least 113 different cannabinoids isolated from cannabis, exhibiting varied effects.

 The entourage effect is a proposed mechanism by which compounds present in cannabis which are largely non-psychoactive by themselves modulate the overall psychoactive effects of the plant (these resulting principally from the action of the main psychoactive component of cannabis tetra-hydrocannabinol (THC).

-Cannabidiol (CBD) is believed to be the major modulatory component of cannabis, mitigating some of the negative, psychosis-like effects of THC, and is included in some medicinal formulations alongside THC.
+Cannabidiol (CBD) is believed to be the major modulatory component of cannabis, mitigating some of the negative, psychosis-like effects of THC.
 CBD co-administration also reduces the negative effects of THC on memory.
 Myrcene, which is recognized as a sedative component in hops, may be responsible for the sedative effects (“couch lock”) of certain cannabis strains (sedative effects are commonly ascribed to the indica cannabis type).
 Linalool may also contribute to the entourage effect, modulating the glutamate GABA neurotransmitter systems to produce sedative and anxiolytic effects.